russellallen/self/docs/handbook/morphic.rst

     Figure 2: A composite morph consisting of a row with two buttons.
 Each button has submorph to indicate its function; one is a piece of text, the other is an icon consisting of two concentric circles.
 The diagram on the right shows its submorph structure.

 A morph can be made a submorph of some other morph using the **addMorph:** operation.
 This operation updates both the owner slot of the submorph and the submorphs list of the owner to reflect the desired configuration.
 For example, adding morph B to morph A adds B to A submorph list, removes B from its old owner (if any), and sets B's owner to A. The **addMorph:** operation also updates the layout of both B's old and new owners.
-The global position of a morph is held invariant by **addMorph:** (although some morphs may perform an automatic layout as a side-effect of **addMorph:**, immediately changing the position of the newly-added morph.).
+The global position of a morph is held invariant by **addMorph:** (although some morphs may perform an automatic layout as a side-effect of **addMorph:**, immediately changing the position of the newly-added morph).

 ..  figure:: images/Figure3.*
     :height: 171 px